Warning :

 • InfoSec community members tend to be passionate and opinionated about these topics.
 Certain things might have been missed, misclassified, or misspoken that would offend some in the industry and solicit strong reactions.

-• This is not a Ph.D. dissertation paper; it is a blog post.
-We hope you find it useful, and there is a small piece of information that helps you improve your security program.
+• This is not a Ph.D. dissertation paper, it is a blog post.
+We hope you find it useful, and that there is a small piece of information that helps you improve your security program.

-• These terms and concepts were driven from numerous articles and whitepapers, presentations (lately more online than in person), and the community over 20+ years.
+• These terms and concepts were driven by numerous articles and whitepapers, presentations (lately more online than in person), and the community over 20+ years.

 In summary, it is a good idea to have periodic assessments and testing.
 The reasons and benefits include: